Preservation & Renovation

 The Historic Trust is dedicated to ensuring Providence Academy stands for another 150 years

-With purchase of the Academy site in 2015, The Historic Trust has invested about $9.5 million in rehabilitation and maintenance.
+Since acquiring the Academy site in 2015, The Historic Trust has invested more than $16 million in purchase, rehabilitation, and maintenance.
 Building stewardship is carried out in keeping with the Secretary of the Interior’s Standards for Rehabilitation and with the oversight of the Washington Department of Archaeology and Historic Preservation and advice from the Clark County Historic Preservation Commission.
 Though much remains to be done, significant progress has been accomplished with the help of donors and historic building experts such as SERA Architects, Meritus (formerly Venerable Properties), Wilson Architects, Schommer and Sons Construction, and Erickson Engineering.

 RENOVATION PROJECTS COMPLETED AND IN PROGRESS